 EaR measures the possible decline in the Bank's net interest income as a result of adverse interest rate movements, given the current repricing profile.
-It is a tool used to evaluate the sensitivity of the accrual portfolio to changes in interest rates in the adverse direction over the next 12 months.
-Simulations on interest rate volatility using 1,300 data points are used to derive EaR as the 99th-percentile biggest drop in net interest income.
-Stress testing EaR follows various stress scenarios such as largest historical movement in interest rates, predefined increase in interest rates, flattening and steepening yield curves.
+It is a tool used to evaluate the sensitivity of the accrual portfolio to changes in interest rates in the adverse direction over the next twelve (12) months.
+The Bank's EaR limits are based on a percentage of the Bank's projected earnings for the year or capital whichever is lower.
+The Bank also performs stress-testing to measure the impact of various scenarios based on interest rate volatility and shift in the yield curve.
+The EaR and stress testing reports are prepared on a monthly basis.